List of Lilo & Stitch characters: Yuna Kamihara

 Yuna Kamihara (上原ユウナ, Kamihara Yūna) is a tomboyish 4th-grade (later 5th grade in the third season) student who lives on a fictional island off the shore of Okinawa in the Ryukyus called Izayoi Island.
 Living on Izayoi Island, she practices and teaches karate, having learned it from her grandfather.
 Her grandpa also did the honor of giving her a special type of moonsand as a good luck charm in her study of karate before he left.

 During the Madhouse-produced first two seasons, she lives a rather normal cherished life with her grandmother.
 Her parents are absent in her life; her father is out at work a lot as a marine biologist around Okinawa, and her mother died when she was an infant.
 Her life remained normal yet happy until one day, after a varied coincidence, she meets Stitch, who crash-landed on her island after he got caught in a wormhole that sent him to Earth.
 From then and there when they met, the two became best friends and the duo went on various adventures on Stitch's quest in order to be "good".
 Yuna though, throughout the majority of the anime, finds friends like Taro, Sasha, JJ, Tombo, yōkai like Kijimunaa, and even in experiments like Angel.
 Her strong sense of justice is what makes her a tomboy, which shows against evildoers like Dr. Hämsterviel and against rivals like Penny and her gang of bullies.

 In the Shin-Ei Animation-produced third season, she and Stitch move off Izayoi and onto the fictional Okinawan city of New Town to live with her cousin Tigerlily there, at the behest of Yuna's grandmother.
 (A flashback scene in the Japanese original version of the season's first episode states that it is mainly because Izayoi Elementary School is about to close down after one last school year.)
 She becomes a student at New Town Elementary School and continues to go on adventures with Stitch in the city.

-The creators of the anime got Yuna's name from the Japanese name of sea hibiscus out in Okinawa (known in Japanese as Yuna).
+The creators of the anime got Yuna's name from "yūna" (右納) one of the alternate Japanese names of sea hibiscus commonly used in Okinawa and Amami.
 Yuna's birthday is on February 25.
 Yuna's surname Kamihara wasn't unveiled until much later, although previous guesses were Chitama, after the dojo and the forest on Izayoi and Hanako, which was Yuna's previous name and design during the development of the anime.